ApolloZhu/ApolloZhu.github.io/source/_posts/wwdc18-scholarships-info.md

 <details>
 <summary>Wait, before we start, what is WWDC?</summary>

-Description Coming Soon...
+I'll add my description soon, but for now, check out the [official website](https://developer.apple.com/wwdc).
 </details>

 Thank you all for being interested in [Apple's Worldwide Developer Conference](https://developer.apple.com/wwdc) and [this scholarship opportunity](https://developer.apple.com/wwdc/scholarships/).
 I hope all of us could go together, to learn, and have fun!

-I knows this article is a little bit long, but please read through this before you start.
-If you have any questions, just ask me through messenger.
+I know this article is a little bit long, but please read through this carefully before you start.
+If you have any questions, just ask me through messenger, or in the comment area below.

-> I'll be constantly updating this, and the Chinese version is available [here](http://apollonian.xyz/2018/03/16/wwdc18-scholarships-info-cn/).
+> I'll be constantly updating this, and the Chinese version is available [here](http://apollozhu.github.io/2018/03/16/wwdc18-scholarships-info-cn/).

 <!-- more -->